Denver Pioneers men's ice hockey: University of Denver Arena (1948–1997)

-University of Denver Arena (DU Arena) was a 5,237-seat multi-purpose arena in Denver.
+University of Denver Arena (DU Arena) was a 5,237-seat multi-purpose arena on campus in Denver.
 In addition to serving as the Pioneers' home rink, it hosted several Frozen Fours.
 It was razed in 1997 to make room for the $75 million Magness Arena, (part of the Ritchie Center for Sports and Wellness) which opened in 1999.

-Originally a Naval Drill Hall built during World War II in Farragut, Idaho, the DU Arena was donated to the University after the war and reassembled on the Denver campus in 1948–49 to house the University's then-new ice hockey program.
+Originally a U.S. Navy drill hall in northern Idaho, the structure was built in the early 1940s at Farragut Naval Training Station at Lake Pend Oreille.
+It was donated after World War II and reassembled on the DU campus in 1948–49 to house the new ice hockey program and served for nearly half a century.

 The arena was refurbished in 1972–73 when the roof needed repairs, and 14 seven-ton steel trusses were added to shore up the roof.
 Additional patchwork renovations were added in the 1990s, prior to razing in 1997.

-The best known features of the arena were the steep bleacher balcony at the south end, and the 1970s rainbow painted on the north end wall.
-Famous hockey games held there include the NCAA ice hockey finals in 1961, 1964 and 1976.
+The best-known features of the arena were the steep bleacher balcony at the south end, and the 1970s rainbow painted on the north end wall.
+Famous hockey games held there include the NCAA ice hockey finals in 1961, 1964, and 1976.

 Magness Arena (1999–present)

-Magness Arena is a 7,200-seat multi-purpose collegiate sports arena in Denver, Colorado.
-It was built from 1997 to 1999 as part of the Daniel L. Ritchie Center for Sports & Wellness, an $84 million, 400000 sqft sports complex at the University of Denver.
-It is home to the University of Denver Pioneers ice hockey and basketball teams.
-The Ritchie Center replaced the former DU Arena and DU Fieldhouse, which were razed in 1997 to make way for the Ritchie Center.
-The basketball team also plays smaller games at Hamilton Gymnasium, located in the Ritchie Center.
+Also on campus, Magness Arena is a 7,200-seat multi-purpose collegiate sports arena, built from 1997 to 1999.
+It is part of the Daniel L. Ritchie Center for Sports & Wellness, DU's $84 million, 400000 sqft sports complex, and is home to the Pioneers' ice hockey and basketball teams.
+The aging DU Arena and DU Fieldhouse were razed in 1997 to make way for the Ritchie Center, which includes Hamilton Gymnasium, utilized for less-attended basketball games.

 The arena is named after cable television pioneer Bob Magness, who donated $10 million towards construction costs.

-Other Colorado Arenas
+Other arenas

 When the DU Arena roof was being fixed between 1972 and 1973, the Pioneers played home games at the Denver Coliseum.

-When Magness Arena was under construction from 1997 to 1999, Denver played its home games at four different arenas around the state: Denver Coliseum, McNichols Arena, Colorado Springs World Arena and at the Air Force Academy's Cadet Ice Arena.
+When Magness Arena was under construction from 1997 to 1999, Denver played its home games at four different arenas along the Front Range: Denver Coliseum, McNichols Arena, Colorado Springs World Arena, and at the Air Force Academy's Cadet Ice Arena.

-DU has also played a 2012 home exhibition game at Denver's Pepsi Center against the University of British Columbia.
+DU has also played a 2012 home exhibition game at Denver's Pepsi Center against the University of British Columbia, and played a league game in 2023, a 2–0 win over rival Colorado College before over 17,000 fans (an indoor DU home record) in the same building, now known as Ball Arena.

 Denver's all-time record hockey crowd was the 2016 regular season outdoor NCHC game against Colorado College, called "The Battle on Blake" before over 35,000 fans at Denver's Coors Field baseball stadium, the most fans to ever see a home DU sporting event in Denver.

-DU's indoor record home crowd was the 1995 Denver Cup final at McNichols Arena, where Denver defeated Colorado College before over 16,000 fans.
+DU's previous indoor record home crowd was the 1995 Denver Cup final at McNichols Arena, where Denver defeated Colorado College before over 16,000 fans.